-Land use Demand side Supply side Apartments Maximum demand for approximately 2,400 new apartments by 2035 Minimum capacity for around 3,600 apar Townhouses Uncapped demand Maximum capacity for 630 townhouses k Detached dwellings Uncapped demand No supply available Retail (incl hospitality and entertainment) 21 Max demand for around 70,000 sqm.
+Land use Demand side Supply side Apartments Maximum demand for approximately 2,400 new apartments by 2035 Minimum capacity for around 3,600 apartments by 2035 Townhouses Uncapped demand Maximum capacity for 630 townhouses by 2035 Detached dwellings Uncapped demand No supply available Retail (incl hospitality and entertainment) 21 Max demand for around 70,000 sqm.
 This demand is inclusive of demand underpinning current Westfield expansion plans.
 Supply of at least 42,000 sqm in 2035.
-Th addition to capacity on the Westfield site accommodating an upcoming 45,000sqr Office Max demand for 17,000 sqm Potential supply of at least 70,000 sqm in Industry No expected additional demand Very little new industrial capacity expected available (<3,000sqm).
+This figure is in addition to capacity on the Westfield site (which is accommodating an upcoming 45,000sqm expansion).
+Office Max demand for 17,000 sqm Potential supply of at least 70,000 sqm in 2035.
+Industry No expected additional demand Very little new industrial capacity expected to be made available (<3,000sqm).